 Designated funds for the benefit of the Theatre have been established by donors with the Foundation.
 In establishing a designated fund, donors select a specific nonprofit institution as the recipient, and grants are made to the recipient annually as long as the named institution remains in existence and continues to fulfill its intended purpose.
 These funds are not recognized as an asset by the Theatre.
 The distributions received from the Foundation from these funds are recognized as revenue by the Theatre upon receipt.
-For the year ended July 31, 2014, \$16,821 of earnings was distributed to the Theatre.
+For the years ended July 31, 2015 and 2014, \$18,157 and \$16,821, respectively, of earnings were distributed to the Theatre.